DiannaBanana/SENG330-Exercise10-T6/Architecture_ADR.md

 enhance this by auto-extracting get parameters and passing them into the controllers.

 There are two other larger features that a system like this should have.
 First is user authentication.
-Because anyone has equal rights to create and delete whales, and observations the leaves important data exposed.
+Because anyone has equal rights to create and delete whales and observations, this leaves important data exposed.
 Creating and deleting records should be limited to Scientists (Admins) and those who created the record.
 The second thing we would like to add is the ability to upload images of sightings.
-This information would be quite useful to scientists later and would allow for some analysis to be moved from users without training to people who could extract additional context from raw data.
+This information would be quite useful to scientists later and would allow for some analysis to be moved from users without training to the people who could extract additional context from the raw data.